Suspects 'shot at address' using air weapon in Holland-on-Sea, police say

 A CRIME suspect cycled past a house in Holland-on-Sea whilst using an air weapon to fire at the address, Essex Police have said as part of an appeal for witnesses.

-The incident took place in Frinton Road at about 4.50pm on Tuesday, January 16, when the suspect fired at the address three times whilst cycling past the house.
+The incident took place in Frinton Road at about 4.50pm on Tuesday, January 16, when the suspect fired at the address three times as they cycled past the house.

-The shots damaged the front door of the property and a car outside the address.
+The shots damaged the front door of the property and a car.

 Police said a second suspect was involved, with both wearing dark clothing.

-As well as opening an official investigation, police are also appealing for witnesses to come forward in case there is any doorbell footage or dashcam footage which may lead to the two suspects being taken in for questioning.
+Police are also appealing for witnesses to come forward, or anyone with doorbell footage or dashcam footage which could help identify the two suspects.

 Members of the public are asked to get in touch with the police by dialling 101 and quoting the crime reference number 42/8744/24.